 On October 6, 2014, Google filed a petition asking the U.S. Supreme Court to review the Federal Circuit's decision.
 On November 7, 2014, EFF filed an amicus brief on behalf of many computer scientists that asked the Supreme Court to grant Google's petition for review, reverse the Federal Circuit, and reinstate Judge Alsup's opinion.
 Unfortunately, in June 2015 the Supreme Court denied Google's petition.

 The case returned to the district court for a trial on Google's fair use defense.
 Fortunately, in May 2016, a jury unanimously agreed that Google's use of the Java APIs was fair use.
-Oracle has announced that it will appeal.
+Oracle has filed another appeal.

 May 26, 2016